alexjuda/sparagus/docs/posts/nlu-is-just-slot-filling/index.md

    Usually, it's difficult to enumerate each possible value a non-categorical slot can take.
    Non-categorical slots accept time, date, number, phone number, credit card number, etc.
    In the above snippet, `flight_destination`, `flight_window_start`, and `flight_window_end` are examples of this.
+   The task of detecting these is [traditionally called](http://www.iro.umontreal.ca/~lisa/pointeurs/taslp_RNNSLU_final_doubleColumn.pdf) slot filling, but IMHO it's not enough.
 2. Categorical slots.
    These are slots that accept a value from a well-defined set of possible cases (think of an enum).
    You only care _what_ value occurred, not _where_ it occurred in the utterance.